 You may develop Rift apps on PCs that do not meet our minimum specifications or have a Rift connected.
 We strongly recommend having a Rift available for development to preview your apps as you go, but it is not required as long as the Oculus app is installed.

 Advanced developers may find it useful to review our Oculus SDK documentation for more insight into the rendering pipeline and underlying logic.
-If that interests you, we recommend Intro to VR and the PC Developer Guide for a deeper dive into core Rift development concepts.
+If that interests you, we recommend the PC Developer Guide for a deeper dive into core Rift development concepts.

 If you are interested in submitting an application to the Oculus Store, please see our Distribute Guide.
 We recommend doing so before beginning development in earnest so you have a realistic sense of our guidelines and requirements.